InfinitzHost/Knowledgebase/README.md

 # InfinitzHost Knowledgebase

-Contributions are welcome and will be appreciated :)
+Contributions are welcome and will be appreciated. :)